๐Ÿ’ธPrinciples of Economics

 Externalities

-• Deadweight loss results from the gap between private and social costs/benefits, making this a prime target for Pigouvian taxes or subsidies
+• Deadweight loss results from the gap between private and social costs or benefits.
+This gap is the classic justification for Pigouvian taxes (on negative externalities) or subsidies (for positive externalities) to nudge the market quantity toward the socially optimal level.

 Merit and Demerit Goods

-• Merit goods (education, healthcare, preventive medicine) are under-consumed when left to markets because individuals undervalue long-term benefits
+• Merit goods (education, healthcare, preventive medicine) are under-consumed when left to markets because individuals tend to undervalue long-term benefits.
+A teenager might skip college even though the lifetime earnings gain far outweighs the cost.

-• Demerit goods (tobacco, alcohol, gambling) are over-consumed because individuals underweight future costs or harm to others
+• Demerit goods (tobacco, alcohol, gambling) are over-consumed because individuals underweight future costs or harm to themselves.

-• Paternalistic intervention is justified here—government acts on the belief that it knows better than individuals what's good for them, a philosophically distinct rationale from standard externality correction
+• The justification here is paternalistic: government acts on the belief that individuals are systematically misjudging what's good for them.
+This is philosophically distinct from standard externality correction.

-Compare: Externalities vs. Merit/Demerit Goods—both involve a gap between private and social optimum, but externalities focus on third-party effects while merit/demerit goods focus on individual miscalculation of personal costs and benefits.
-FRQs may ask you to distinguish which justification applies to a given policy.
+Compare: Externalities vs. Merit/Demerit Goods: both involve a gap between private and social optimum, but externalities focus on third-party effects while merit/demerit goods focus on individual miscalculation of personal costs and benefits.
+Free-response questions may ask you to distinguish which justification applies to a given policy.

 Failures from Missing or Imperfect Information